Atim33/autopdfexporter-sketch-plugin/README.md

 <img src="https://github.com/Atim33/autopdfexporter-sketch-plugin/blob/master/overview3.png"></img>

 ## Export specific artboards
 Have you ever needed to export specific artboards to a single combined pdf.
 This Plugin does just that and auto creates slices from prefixed Artboards then exports them into a single page-sorted pdf file.
-The Plugin auto-exports all '[S]' Prefix artboards to a single pdf file.

 <img src="https://github.com/Atim33/autopdfexporter-sketch-plugin/blob/master/overview.png"></img>